 Having children front and center at the beginning of a soccer game is also used by a club to promote the idea that the club is family-friendly and for all ages.

 Part of the push for this is because this wasn’t always the case.
 Throughout the history of soccer, there have been times when attending a soccer game was considered to be too dangerous for children, as there were often outbreaks of violence among the fans.

 Putting children on the field with the players was hoped to bring back “innocence” to the game.

-It not only persuaded adult fans to think twice before doing anything dangerous but showed that children are an important part of the club.
+It not only persuaded adult fans to think twice before doing anything dangerous but also showed that children are an important part of the club.

 Some clubs will also invite children from their local community to be player escorts.
-This is done with the aim of developing more of a “bond” with their community and promote the work the club is doing in the local area around them.
+This is done with the aim of developing more of a “bond” with their community and promoting the work the club is doing in the local area around them.

-Occasionally when a soccer team has been supporting a special campaign or marking a significant day, they have invited parents, older members of the community, and even animals onto the soccer field with them.
+Occasionally, when a soccer team has been supporting a special campaign or marking a significant day, they have invited parents, older members of the community, and even animals onto the soccer field with them.

 It clearly inspired the team as they went on to win 3-0 that day.

 In 2018, English team Preston North End asked 105-year-old Bernard Jones to be their player escort or mascot for the opening game of the season.